CLAS-205/au24-site/docs/textbook/unit3/lesson14-modern-astronomy/index.md

 One of the first recorded inventions of the telescope is credited to **Hans Lippershey**, a Dutch spectacle maker, in 1608.
 However, it was **Galileo** who famously improved upon Lippershey's design in 1609, using his telescope to observe celestial bodies.
 Galileo’s observations of the Moon, Jupiter’s moons, and the phases of Venus were some of the first concrete evidence that supported the Copernican heliocentric model of the solar system.
 Galileo’s use of the telescope not only revolutionized astronomy but also demonstrated the power of technology in scientific discovery.
 His work ultimately helped shift humanity's understanding of the universe from an Earth-centered model to a Sun-centered one.

-As telescopes continued to evolve, so did our understanding of the universe.
+As telescopes continued to evolve, so did the understanding of the universe.
 The introduction of larger, more powerful telescopes allowed astronomers to observe distant objects with greater clarity.
 The invention of the reflecting telescope by Isaac Newton in 1668, which used mirrors instead of lenses, eliminated many of the optical issues associated with earlier telescopes, such as chromatic aberration.
 Over time, optical technology improved further, with advancements such as the use of adaptive optics, which compensate for the distortion caused by Earth's atmosphere, and space-based telescopes like the Hubble Space Telescope, which allow us to observe the universe without the interference of the Earth's atmosphere.

 Telescopes have not only expanded our understanding of the visible universe but have also contributed to our knowledge of other parts of the electromagnetic spectrum.
 Radio telescopes, for example, allow scientists to study celestial objects that emit radio waves, such as pulsars, quasars, and cosmic microwave background radiation.
-The development of infrared, ultraviolet, and x-ray telescopes has enabled astronomers to peer into previously invisible regions of the universe, helping them uncover phenomena like black holes, supernovae, and the formation of stars and galaxies.
+The development of infrared, ultraviolet, and x-ray telescopes has enabled astronomers to see into previously invisible regions of the universe, helping them uncover phenomena like black holes, supernovae, and the formation of stars and galaxies.
 Through the continued advancement of telescope technology and optical science, astronomers are continually pushing the boundaries of what we can observe and understand about the cosmos.

-### Discovering New Planets: Uranus, Neptune, and Pluto
+### Discovering New Planets

 The discovery of new planets in our solar system, particularly Uranus, Neptune, and Pluto, represents key milestones in the history of astronomy.
 Unlike the planets visible to the naked eye, these distant worlds were not known to ancient astronomers, and their discoveries expanded our understanding of the solar system and the methods used to identify celestial bodies beyond those that could be seen without a telescope.
 The process of uncovering these planets involved a combination of careful observation, mathematical prediction, and advances in telescope technology, each discovery helping to shape the modern view of our solar system.